Congratulations to 2016 IHT Spirit Challenge winners

-The grand prize includes a set of 28 new adidas Zone for IHT Spirit heart-rate monitors and three years of IHT Spirit System software and training, a $3,000 gift card from adidas and a special school-wide pep rally featuring United States track and field legend Dick Fosbury, whose innovated “Fosbury Flop” earned him the high jump gold medal in the 1968 Olympics.
+The grand prize includes a set of 28 new IHT Zone for heart-rate monitors and three years of IHT Spirit System software and training, a $3,000 gift card and a special school-wide pep rally featuring United States track and field legend Dick Fosbury, whose innovated “Fosbury Flop” earned him the high jump gold medal in the 1968 Olympics.
 Fosbury, who announced the winner in a special video, will deliver the prizes in person this fall.

 Anderson Elementary first grader Mallory Greer won the top prize for a student-submitted video.
 Greer’s video provided a day-long look at how her class focuses on physical education, both at school and at home.

-Greer wins an adidas Zone for IHT Spirit monitor and a $1,000 adidas gift card.
+Greer wins an IHT Zone monitor and a $1,000 gift card.

 Judges considered videos based on three criteria: how well the video exemplified raising the bar in physical education (50 percent), creativity (25 percent) and voting results (25 percent).
 Voting results served as the tiebreaker.